 I have been traveling and living in the world since 2010.
-Since then, I have traveled extensively through Europe, North America, and India and I have lived in New York, Philadelphia, Munich, Berlin, and Dubrovnik.
+Since then, I have traveled extensively through Europe, North America, the Middle East, and SE Asia and I have lived in New York, Philadelphia, Munich, Berlin, and Dubrovnik.

 I am currently on an indefinite adventure.
 I left home in January 2015 with no return ticket, and spent four months in India.
 After that enjoyed a European summer, and a chilly fall in Turkey.

 After a quick trip home to Washington, D.C. for work, I have spent my time in 2016 in the Middle East, visiting Israel, Palestine, and Jordan, so far.

 I am looking forward to getting to other parts of the world in search of savory spices, unique vegetables, and authentic dishes!